 31. Albert Bridge

-Albert Bridge is my personal favorite London bridge as it is just so pretty – a word that I never expected to use to describe a bridge.
-It is painted in pink, blue and green and at night it is even more stunning as it is lit by 4000 light bulbs.
+Albert Bridge is my favorite London bridge as it is so pretty – a word I never expected to use to describe a bridge.
+It is painted in pink, blue and green and at night this famous landmark of London is even more stunning as 4000 light bulbs light it.

 The bridge is part of the wonderful Illuminated River project.
 This long term art installation lights up to 14 bridges in London – many of which are in this post.